11 Wildly Effective Social Media Marketing Ideas for Insurance Agents

 This isn’t rocket science—people simply prefer to do business with people they know rather than with strangers.
 Today, using social media is how people get to know others who aren’t in their immediate circle.

-Social media has made it possible for businesses to form relationships with people from around the globe.
+Social media has made it possible for business owners, including insurance agents, to form relationships with people who otherwise they may have never encountered.

 Sharing aspects of your life gives your audience a chance to get to know you, feel like they have a relationship with you, and believe they can trust you.
 Instead of being “what’s his name,” posting aspects of your personal life to social media allows you to become “Andy with the funny dog” or “Melissa whose daughter just graduated.”